 Nutrition information is automatically calculated, so should only be used as an approximation.

-Is there a substitution for the fish sauce?
+Is there a substitution for apple juice?
+Can I use the limes juice?
+Or honey instead?